yczhou001/yczhou001.github.io/_pages/about.md

 [[pdf](https://ieeexplore.ieee.org/abstract/document/9414335)]

-## Experiences
+## Experiences :briefcase:

 - 2020.11-2021.07 Research Intern at [Microsoft Research Asia](https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/)

-## Awards
+## Awards :sparkles:

-- 2019,2020,2021,2022 | 1st Class Scholarship at Fudan Univ.
+- 1st Class Scholarship at Fudan Univ., in 2019,2020,2021,2022
-- 2020 | Excellent Student Cadre at Fudan Univ.
+- Excellent Student Cadre at Fudan Univ., in 2020
-- 2020 | Outstanding League Cadres at Fudan Univ.
+- Outstanding League Cadres at Fudan Univ., in 2020
-- 2019 | Merit Student at Fudan Univ.
+- Merit Student at Fudan Univ., in 2019
-- 2018 | Outstanding Graduates at ECNU
+- Outstanding Graduates at ECNU, in 2018
-- 2018 | 2nd national prize at Chinese Undergraduate Computer Design Competition
+- 2nd national prize at Chinese Undergraduate Computer Design Competition, in 2018
-- 2015 | Outstanding Volunteer at ECNU
+- Outstanding Volunteer at ECNU, in 2015